 SACRAMENTO – (Wednesday, July 14, 2021) – Food delivery companies like Uber Eats and DoorDash often conceal the fees they charge both restaurants and customers on orders placed on their apps.

 SACRAMENTO – (Tuesday, July 13, 2021) – Increased consumer demand for the fastest order deliveries at the lowest cost has contributed to soaring workplace injury rates for warehouse workers.

 SACRAMENTO – (Monday, July 12, 2021) – Minimum wage violations in California account for nearly $2 billion in stolen wages from employees annually.

-SACRAMENTO – (Tuesday, June 1, 2021) – Police projectile weapons and chemical agents can cause serious harm to people if used improperly or indiscriminately into a crowd.
-Despite being considered as “non-lethal” or “less lethal” tools, California does not have clear, minimum statewide standards for the usage of these weapons.
+SACRAMENTO – (Tuesday, July 6, 2021) – Police projectile weapons and chemical agents can cause serious harm to people if fired indiscriminately into a crowd or otherwise deployed improperly.

 SACRAMENTO – (Monday, July 5, 2021) – Workplace injuries in warehouses have skyrocketed as a result of online retail giants like Amazon subjecting their workers to debilitating work speeds and relentless production quotas.

 SACRAMENTO – (Thursday, July 1, 2021) – California students have experienced unprecedented academic setbacks during the 2020-21 school year – including increased reports of absenteeism, declining grades, social-emotional challenges, and significant learning lags.

 SACRAMENTO – (Tuesday, June 29, 2021) – Wage theft is more common than any other form of theft combined, cheating California workers out of billions of dollars from their paychecks each year.